openhab/openhab-docs/_addons_bindings/zwave/doc/thermofloor/zmrelay_0_0.md

 ## Device Configuration

-The following table provides a summary of the 11 configuration parameters available in the ZM Relay.
+The following table provides a summary of the 11 configuration parameters available in the Heatit ZM Relay.
 Detailed information on each parameter can be found in the sections below.

 | Param | Name  | Description |